Before the Bell: What every Canadian investor needs to know today

 Commodities

-Crude prices mostly held onto recent gains amid expectations that new U.S. inventory figures would point to an easing market oversupply and an upbeat assessment of demand by oil giant BP.
+Crude prices struggled to hold onto recent gains despite expectations that new U.S. inventory figures would point to an easing market oversupply and an upbeat assessment of demand by oil giant BP.
 In early trading, benchmark Brent neared $53 (U.S.) a barrel, coming within just cents of that level at its highest point overnight.
-West Texas Intermediate was trading above $50 a barrel early on, although it lost some overnight gains as the North American open neared.
+However, as trading progressed, Brent lost some altitude as oversupply concerns came back into play.
+West Texas Intermediate was trading above $50 a barrel early on but slipped below that mark as the North American open neared.
 U.S. inventory reports due Tuesday and Wednesday are expected to show the fifth consecutive week of declines.

 Also Tuesday, BP beat profit forecasts with its latest results as BP CEO Bob Dudley said the company positions itself for "the new oil price environment."